Free Guide

 The top culprits to causing a honeybee hive to die during winter are:

-Let's take a look at each one of them, so you know the signs of a hive loss due to this culprit and what you can do next year to prevent this from happening again.
+Let's take a look at each one of them, so you know the signs of a hive loss due to each culprit and figure out how to prevent this from happening again.

 #1 Varroa Mite Infestation

-The #1 killer of honey bee hives in the winter!
-Many beekeepers think that this isn't the problem because they treated their hives once or twice over the spring and fall.
+The #1 killer of honey bee hives in the winter is varroa mites!
+Many beekeepers think varroa mites aren't the problem because they treated their hives once or twice over the spring and fall.
 Maybe they treated before they closed the hive up for winter, but did they do a mite test?
 Did they know how many mites were in their hive?
-Most importantly, did they test their hives for mites in the late summer/early fall?
+Most importantly, did they test their hives for mites in the late summer/early fall when the winter bees are pupating?

-A little bit of background on what a honeybee hive does in order to survive winter
+A little bit of background on what a honey bees do in order to survive winter

-In mid/late summer, the queen bee will lay eggs for the winter bees.
+In mid/late summer, the queen bee lays eggs for the winter bees.
 These bees have different fat deposits, different hormone profiles and are the only ones designed to live for months.
-When these bees are pupating in the hive, it is also late summer/early fall when varroa mite levels can be high.
-Robbing happens during this time of year, bringing in many varroa mites on the backs of the robber bees.
+When these bees are pupating, it is usualy late summer/early fall, a time when varroa mite levels are usually very high.
+Robbing happens during this time of year, bringing in varroa mites on the backs of these robber bees.
 You won't see all of these mites because over 90% of them are hiding in the cells with the pupating winter bees, weakening the bees and giving them viruses.

 If winter bees have viruses, they won't be able to form a strong cluster and insulate the hive.